vladi03/deep-bible/README.md

 ## 📷 Article Detail Page Preview

-The main page displays a list of topic.
+The main page displays a list of topics.

 ![image](./main.png)